 - Violent crimes.

-During a criminal records search, usually will not be able to find out if they has had any moving violations, like:
+During a criminal records search, usually will not be able to find out if they have had any moving violations, like:

 - Speeding tickets.